 Getting married is a BIG deal and there is always a multitude of questions that future brides and grooms like to ask.
-I will always prefer to discuss these further in person, however please read through the FAQ below to get some insight into some of the more common questions asked.
+Please read through the FAQ below to get some insight into some of the more common questions asked.

 What is your pricing?